Blog

 If you have any questions about this kit or any of our other offerings, contact us here.

-The DHEA ELISA Assay Kit was highlighted in recent publication that explored how low psychological resilience and physical fitness predict attrition from US Marine Corps Officer Candidate School training!
+The DHEA ELISA Kit was highlighted in recent publication that explored how low psychological resilience and physical fitness predict attrition from US Marine Corps Officer Candidate School training!
 For more details, reference the abstract and access the full text below.

 Abstract